Greetings!

 To see updates from field trials during the growing season and to engage with our research team, create a SeedLinked account and follow Ellison_Lab!

 Research trials at Arlington Agricultural Research Station are underway!
-Come out to the Field Day on August 21st to see what we have going on!
-For a preview of the fields, take a look at the videos below!
+For a look at fields and a recap of the field day, take a look at the videos below!

 (Drone Footage Credit: Dylan Mahant, contact at http://www.whoopstar.xyz)